-&lt;sup>30 www.competition-commission.org.uk/assets/competitioncommission/docs/2013/cineworld-city-screen/cambridge\city\council.pdf.
+&lt;sup>31 www.competition-commission.org.uk/assets/competitioncommission/docs/2013/cineworld-city-screen/ cambridge\city\council.pdf.

-- 130. The parties told us that discussions were under way to convert a former cinema in Hobson Street in the centre of Cambridge (currently housing a bingo hall) into a new cinema.
-The asset manager of the site told us that an experienced local agent had been brought in to try to market/gauge interest in the site.
-It had been given a broad brief and interest had been received from other clubs, restaurants, gyms, pubs and two cinema operators. [≫] The developer said that it was difficult to predict what would be commercially successful and who would ultimately take over the lease. - 131.
-Cambridge City Council Planning Department told us that the council had just published the Cambridge Retail and Leisure Study and updated the Local Plan, neither of which mentioned any plans to develop new cinemas in Cambridge.
+- 136. Cambridge City Council Planning Department told us that the council had just published the Cambridge Retail and Leisure Study and updated the Local Plan, neither of which mentioned any plans to develop new cinemas in Cambridge.
 It told us that it would not be more difficult to gain approval to build/develop a new cinema in the area because cinemas had not been mentioned in the plan.
 The possibility of a new cinema being developed could not be ruled out, but it was not aware of any intelligence indicating that anyone wanted to do this.
 However, if a cinema were to be proposed, the council would consider it positively.
 It told us that it was unaware of any cinema developments in Cambridge.
-The nearest new cinema development that it was aware of was for a five-screen cinema in St Neots, Huntingdon. - 132.
+The nearest new cinema development that it was aware of was for a five-screen cinema in St Neots, Huntingdon. - 137.
 South Cambridgeshire District Council told us that it was not aware of any plans to develop cinemas in south Cambridgeshire and there were no sites allocated for cinemas in its development plan.